-19 Post-Statement of Finance Position events
+19 Post-statement-of-financial-position events

 The financial statements are authorised to be issued from the date it is intended to send the certified financial statements to the Privy Council.
-For the Health Professions Council, this date is XXXX 2010.
+For the Health Professions Council, this date is Friday 9 July 2010.
 There are no other items to note.